DevNaftan/social-media-dashboard/README.md

 # Social media dashboard
-A Social media dashboard design with dark mode
+A Responsive social media dashboard design with dark mode

 ### Technologies used
 * HTML5